Use your mouse to move the animals around the page!

 How many animals are on this page?

-Did you move them all?
+Did you make them all move?

 Folktales > Davy Crockett